MBS9/iosMuseumApp/README.md

 1. Create the appropriate button, on the appropriate page, and create the appropriate TXT file named after the text on the button.
    a.
 [Here is the code](https://github.com/MBS9/iosMuseumApp/blob/master/shared.cs#L13) by which the TXT file will be selected.
+2. Add a main image, name it the same as you did the TXT, just of course the file extension should be `.png`.
-2. Inside the TXT file, please add the content using a markdown inspired markup language as follows:
+3. Inside the TXT file, please add the content using a markdown inspired markup language as follows:

 ```md
 Museum Name